 Name values

 fontfamily string

-the nam me of a font that may be available to a MathML renderer, or a CSS font specifi-
+the nar the name of a font that may be available to a MathML renderer, or a CSS font specifi-

 cation; cation; See Section 6.5 and CSS [CSS21] for more information.

 index index integer

 Specified a position of the desired glyph within the font named by the fontfamily

 attribute (see Section 3.2.2.1).